 A successful farmer and rancher, Senator Jim Nielsen grew up on a small farm in the San Joaquin Valley and graduated from Fresno State with a Bachelor's degree in Agricultural Business.
 After college, Jim worked as a ranch foreman and operated the family cattle, field and row-crop ranch.
 He later founded a company that utilized rice hulls and rice straw for fuel.

-Nielsen was originally elected to the State Senate in 1978 and served as Republican Leader from 1983 to 1987.
-In 1990, he was appointed chairman of the California Board of Prison Terms, where he served until 2007.
-He was elected in November 2008 to represent the North State's 2nd Assembly District in the State Legislature.
+Senator Nielsen was originally elected to the State Senate in 1978 and served as Republican Leader from 1983 to 1987.
+In 1992, he was appointed Chairman of the California Board of Prison Terms, where he served until 2007.
+He was elected in November 2008 to represent the North State's Second Assembly District in the State Legislature.

-A strong fiscal conservative and expert on fiscal policy, Nielsen was named the lead Republican on state budget issues.
-From his position as Caucus Whip of the Senate Republican Caucus, Nielsen spearheaded the opposition to liberal tax increases, and rallied conservatives in favor of fiscal responsibility, smaller government and an improved business climate to provide good jobs for the people of California.
+A strong fiscal conservative and expert on fiscal policy, Senator Nielsen was named the lead Republican on state budget issues.
+Senator Nielsen helped write Proposition 2 to create a Rainy Day Fund for fiscal emergencies.
+He spearheaded the opposition to tax increases, and rallied conservatives in favor of fiscal responsibility, smaller government and an improved business climate to provide good jobs for the people of California.

 Senator Nielsen is also a leader when it comes to protecting and strengthening private property rights in California.
-He is the Founder of the California Alliance to Protect Private Property Rights that is currently at the forefront of the effort to limit governments' ability to seize private property through eminent domain.
+He is the Founder of the California Alliance to Protect Private Property Rights that is at the forefront of the effort to limit governments' ability to seize private property through eminent domain.
 The Senator is also working side-by-side with farmers and ranchers in the Klamath Basin to fight efforts by overzealous government bureaucrats to steal their historic water rights and authored a law to protect 'area-of-origin' water rights in California.
 He helped secure funding for Proposition 1 that provides funding for Sites Reservoir in Colusa County.

-Jim and Marilyn Nielsen live in Gerber, California.
+Jim and Marilyn Nielsen live in Red Bluff, California.
 He has two daughters, three sons and three grandchildren.